Long-term Follow-up Study of Risdiplam in Participants With Spinal Muscular Atrophy (SMA) (WeSMA)

-A multi-center, longitudinal, prospective, non-comparative study to investigate the long-term safety and effectiveness of risdiplam, prescribed based on clinician judgment as per the Evrysdi® U.S. Package Insert (USPI) in adult and pediatric participants with spinal muscular atrophy (SMA).
-In this study, participants will be followed for up to 5 years from enrollment or until withdrawal of consent, loss to follow-up, or death.
-Participants who discontinue risdiplam may still remain in the study, if they agree to continue participating in the follow-up assessments.
+A multi-center, longitudinal, prospective, non-comparative study to investigate the long-term safety and effectiveness of risdiplam, prescribed based on clinician judgment as per the Evrysdi® U.S. Package Information (USPI) in adult and pediatric participants with SMA.
+In this study, participants will be followed for approximately 24 months from enrollment or until withdrawal of consent, loss to follow-up, or death.
+Participants who discontinue risdiplam may still remain in the study if they agree to continue participating in the follow-up assessments.

 Study Overview